epcination/hello-world/README.md

 # hello-world

-a journey into the developers world that i want to explore and learn
+a journey i beegin and i hope to succeed eager i exume as i fall into the tune